Runnin' Wild (Tony Rice album)

-Runnin' Wild is a collaboration album by American guitarist Tony Rice, mandolinist Larry Rice, guitar and banjo player Herb Pedersen and guitar/bass player Chris Hillman.
+Running Wild is a collaboration album by American guitarist Tony Rice, mandolinist Larry Rice, guitar and banjo player Herb Pedersen and guitar/bass player Chris Hillman.

 This "Anti-supergroup", as they call themselves, has already issued three volumes of music together.
 They blend folk music, progressive bluegrass and contemporary country and this album contains both original songs as well as country classics.